urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 <br>

-* Each instruction specifies a single program and carries a general purpose byte that is passed to the program (along with the accounts).
+* Each instruction specifies a single program and carries a general-purpose byte that is passed to the program (along with the accounts).

 * The contents of the instruction data convey what operation the program needs to perform.

 * The [Solana Program Library's Token program](https://github.com/solana-labs/solana-program-library/tree/master/token) shows how instruction data can be encoded efficiently for fixed-sized types.

-* Since a transaction can contain instructions in any order, programs should be hardened to safely handle any possible instructions sequence.
+* Since a transaction can contain instructions in any order, programs should be hardened to safely handle any possible instruction sequence.
-  - For example, to deinitizlize an account, the program shoudl explicitly set the account's data to zero.
+  - For example, to de-initialize an account, the program should explicitly set the account's data to zero.

 <br>